leg2015/Aagos/hpcc/2020-04-23/README.md

   - + turn selection on after 50k generations of drift!
 TODO
 - Large replicate count: 100

+## Outcome

+Development of the web visualization revealed a bug in how we computed the fitness contribution of genes that overlap the edge of a genome.
+Specifically, when genomes are any size other than the starting genome size, any part of a gene that wraps around to the beginning of the gene was mis-read, resulting in an inaccurate fitness contribution calculation.

+As a result, we need to re-run our experiments, and we are using this as an opportunity to reduce the number of total runs we need to do.
+The plans described below was taking upward of a month to finish, which is significantly longer than previous experiments because of the addition of phylogeny tracking.

+## Plans

 - Runs:
   - **Vary mutation rate, static environment (14 conditions)**
     - BIT_FLIP_PROB = [0.0001,0.0003,0.001,0.003,0.01,0.03,0.1]